thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 This query can't be optimized because it doesn't have a `WHERE` clause.

-Now, run the following query.
+To count the number of rows using the `id` column and filtering for a specific `parent_id` value, run the following command.

 ```sql
 SELECT COUNT(id) FROM places WHERE parent_id = 21138;